U.S. Nonimmigrant Visa Lawyer

 - U Nonimmigrant Visa: Victims of Criminal Activity

 To apply for a nonimmigrant visa, you’ll first need to determine whether you’re required to have a visa in the first place – some countries participate in the U.S. Visa Waiver Program.
 Then, you’ll need to figure out which type of nonimmigrant visa you should apply for.
 Our team at Consumer Law Group can work with you to help determine the best course of action.
 After you’ve found out which nonimmigrant visa to apply for, you’ll begin your visa application and submit the following materials:

 - The online nonimmigrant visa application form, Form DS-160

 - A schedule for your visa interview

-Our team of non-immigrant visa lawyers are committed to helping you get the best outcome—and don’t just take our word for it.
+Our team of nonimmigrant visa lawyers are committed to helping you get the best outcome – but don’t just take our word for it.
 Take a look at what our customers have to say about us by reading through our testimonials.
-To embark on your new journey to the U.S., get in contact with us by calling or emailing Consumer Law Group today.
+To embark on your new journey to the U.S., get in contact with us by calling 312-766-7777 or reaching out to us online today.